graphql-editor/graphql-zeus/README.md

 #### Usage with Apollo GraphQL

-It will generate useTypedQuery based on Apollo useQuery thanks @GavinRay97.
+It will generate `useTypedQuery` `useTypedMutation` etc... based on Apollo useQuery thanks @GavinRay97.
 All types in data are inherited from zeus query

 ```sh
 $ zeus schema.graphql ./  --apollo